Security Information and Event Management (SIEM). What It Is and How It Works.

 OSSIM

-OSSIM is one of the most popular open-source SIEM tools, which offers event collection, normalization, correlation utilities.
-Its short-term logging and monitoring capabilities, long-term threat assessment, and built-in automated responses are particularly useful for any IT security team.
+OSSIM is one of the most popular open-source SIEM tools, which offers event collection, normalization, and correlation utilities.
+Its short-term logging and monitoring capabilities, long-term threat detection and built-in automated responses are particularly useful for any IT security team.

 OSSEC